Learn how to configure email node, design emails, set up custom domains, and more.

 Ensuring email delivery coverage

 Merge fields in the subsequent nodes help track and personalise email delivery outcomes.
-The Outcome
+The Outcome field indicates whether the email was successfully delivered (success) or failed (failure), and the Outcome Reason field provides specific details (e.g., opened, failed: [reason], rejected).

 By configuring these outcomes and using merge fields, you ensure comprehensive email delivery coverage, effectively managing both successful deliveries and failures.

-For more details, see Outcome Email Node
+For more details, see Outbound Email Node and Troubleshooting Email Activity

 Email security